 Methods II (Mathematics) Lec.
 2 Lab.
 3 Cr.
 3 Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
-Integration of standards-based research-based planning, management practices. pedagogical and assessment roles, and materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive mathematics teachers who positively impact student learning in varied and multicultural junior high and high settings.
-Mathematical school technology, communication. and problem-solving emphasized.
-Field mentors, university content professors, and education faculty collaborate to guide and critique the planning and implementation of candidates' mathematics lessons.
+Integration of planning. standards-based research-based practices. pedagogical and management assessment roles, and materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive mathematics teachers who positively impact student learning in varied and multicultural junior high and high Mathematical settings. technology. school problem-solving communication, and emphasized.
+Field mentors, university content professors, and education faculty collaborate to and critique the planning implementation of candidates' mathematics lessons.
 Field experience required.
 Offered SP.

-EDCI Secondary Methods II 4044 (Social Studies)
+EDCI Secondary Methods II

-(Social Studies) Lec.
+4044 (Social Studies) Lec.
 2 Lab.
 3 Cr.
-3 Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
-Integration of standards-based research-based planning, pedagogical management practices, and assessment roles, and materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive social studies teachers who positively impact student learning in varied and multicultural junior high and high school settings.
+3 Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher

+Education Program; or permission of the chair of the Department of Education.
+Integration of standards-based planning, research-based pedagogical and management practices, assessment roles, and materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive social studies teachers who positively impact student learning in varied and multicultural junior high and high school settings.
 The NCSS thematic standards are emphasized.
-Field mentors, university content professors, and education faculty collaborate to auide and critique the planning implementation of candidates' social studies lessons.
+Field mentors, university content professors, and education faculty collaborate to and critique the planning implementation of candidates' social studies lessons.
 Field experience required.
 Offered SP.